GenAI accelerates call center training, boosts agent skills: McKinsey

 Current training methods in call centers are slow, expensive, and fail to prepare agents for real-world interactions.
 It takes four to six months for new hires to reach peak performance, which costs companies 5% to 10% of their total expenditure on agents.

-Moreover, performance gaps are exacerbated by the fact that during recruitment, essential skills such as empathy or the ability to handle customers in real-time are rarely examined.
+Moreover, performance gaps are exacerbated by the fact that during recruitment, essential skills such as empathy and the ability to handle customers in real-time are rarely examined.

-No formal evaluation, especially in a remote working environment, can prove difficult in terms of monitoring the progress made by new employees, which managers may struggle to assess.
+Formal evaluation, especially in a remote working environment, can be challenging in terms of monitoring the progress made by new employees, which managers may struggle to assess.

 AI-powered simulations deliver faster, smarter training